Chew/TARDIS-Docs/docs/skins.md

 # Skins

-Skins can be accessed from the [TARDIS television](television).
+Skins can be accessed from the [TARDIS Television](television).
 Right-click the television to open the skin category menu.
 You can choose from Doctors, Companions, Characters and Monsters.

 ![TARDIS Television GUI](/images/skins/tv_gui.jpg)